Jurassic001/AVR-2024/VMC/README.md

 ```bash
 ./start.py stop -a
 ```
-This will stop all active AVR software modules when run.
-Use caution, the stop command and stop keybind are ever-so-slightly different in their effect.
+This will stop all active AVR software modules <!--Use caution, the stop command and stop keybind are ever-so-slightly different in their effect.-->
 <br/>
 <!--
 **IMPORTANT**: Use `./start.py -h` to see the full start.py syntax -->
 ***

-### Building from local
+### Making changes to the AVR software
-`./start.py` has the option `-l`, or `--local`.
+`./setup.py` has the option `--dev`.
 This option makes it so that containers will be built/run from the files inside of the VMC folder, instead of using the pre-built containers from GitHub from GitHub. <br/>
 Sandbox is automatically built and run from the local files, so don't worry about that.
 I've noticed some weird behavior with this option, i.e. the Apriltags module might build locally even when the option isn't used. <br/>
-For the most part you don't really need to use this option, and I personally advise against making any changes to the AVR software modules. <br/>
+For the most part you don't really need to use this option, and I personally advise against making any changes to the AVR software modules. <br/><br/>
-Note that you shouldn't overuse this option, only locally build containers that you've made changes to.
-Locally building containers that you haven't made any changes to will take longer than using pre-build images and could lead to bugs and other issues.
+`./start.py` also has a similar option, `-l`, or `--local`.
+If you do modify the AVR software modules (other than sandbox), you should only locally build containers that you've made changes to.
+Locally building containers that you haven't made any changes to will take longer than using pre-build images and could lead to bugs and other issues. <br/><br/>
+For this reason, I **advise against** using the `--dev` option.
+Instead, run `./setup.py` normally, and locally build/run the modified software modules using the `./start.py` command after.
 ***
 ### Examples
 You can specify certain containers by declaring them as folows: